almos-a/ROS2_Kitti_Publisher/README.md

 git clone https://github.com/almos-a/ROS2_Kitti_Publisher.git
 ```
 ## Update dataset directory
-Remeber to update your Kitti sequence and raw dataset directory in the `kitti_publisher/kitti_publisher.py` and the `kitti_publisher/kitti_raw_publisher.py`
+Remember to update your Kitti sequence and raw dataset directory in the `kitti_publisher/kitti_publisher.py` and the `kitti_publisher/kitti_raw_publisher.py`

 ## Install
 Install with `colcon build` and source using `source install/setup.bash`.